 And for those who like a spooky background to their travels, try Ghosts and Witches of the Cotswolds which includes Ilmington in the tales of the supernatural around the area.

-A murder mystery set a few miles away in Broad Campden is Rebecca Tope's A Grave in the Cotswolds This is just one in a series of 10 - The Cotswold Mysteries.
-The latest (2017) one is called Guilt in the Cotswolds
+A murder mystery set a few miles away in Broad Campden is Rebecca Tope's A Grave in the Cotswolds This is just one in a series of 16 - The Cotswold Mysteries.
+The latest (2019) one is called Secrets in the Cotswolds This one, Peril in the Cotswolds is set also in Broad Campden

 Although Colin Dexter's hero, Inspector Morse lives in Oxford, he frequently makes it over the Cotswold boundary to solve yet another murder.
 If you like detective books, these novels and the TV series which sprang from them are addictive, so be warned.... a hotel in Chipping Norton features in The Secret of Annexe 3 and of course the first Inspector Morse mystery - Last Bus to Woodstock, included here with the 2nd and 3rd novel.